SouthPark Mall (Ohio): History

 On April 28, 2021, SouthPark changed ownership from Starwood Retail Partners to a company related to Kize Capital LP with Spinoso Real Estate Group managing the mall.

 In October 2025, Dick’s Sporting Goods opened a new location that is larger, within the former Sears anchor pad in a larger store known as Dick’s House of Sport.
-It is not known what will happen to the existing Dick’s Sporting Goods store but the store could become a warehouse for Dick’s Sporting Goods or potentially close.

 Retailers

 Situated about SouthPark's site perimeter is The Commons at SouthPark, Kohl's, The Cleveland Clinic, KeyBank, and several restaurants.

-Other notable retailers include: Chico's, Carter's, J.Jill, Abercrombie & Fitch, Forever 21, The Painted Penguin, Sephora, MAC Cosmetics inside Macy's, H&M, Aveda, PANDORA, The Buckle, Build-A-Bear Workshop, Pink, Hollister Co., Vans, Victoria's Secret, Lucky Shoes, Francesca's, Learning Express Toys, Books-A-Million, House of Hoops, Aerie, and Trollbeads.
+Other notable retailers include: Chico's, Carter's, J.Jill, Abercrombie & Fitch, The Painted Penguin, MAC Cosmetics inside Macy's, H&M, Aveda, PANDORA, The Buckle, Build-A-Bear Workshop, Pink, Hollister Co., Vans, Victoria's Secret, Lucky Shoes, Learning Express Toys, Books-A-Million, Foot Locker, Aerie, and Trollbeads.

 Other events

 On March 24, 2004, Avril Lavigne made a brief performance of her hit songs and new releases, as part of her Live by Surprise Tour.